anindita127/Complextext2animation/readme.md

-# Synthesizing Compositional Animations from Textual Descriptions Using an RNN-based Hierarchical Two-Stream Network
+# Synthesis of Compositional Animations from Textual Descriptions (ICCV 2021)

 Our code is tested on the following OS:
 * Ubuntu 18.04 LTS